-As an example of state to state differences, Texas allows a 100% exemption from all property taxes for 100% service connected disabled Veterans, regardless of your property value.
+As an example of state to state differences, Texas allows a 100% exemption from all property taxes for 100% service-connected disabled Veterans, regardless of your property value.
 California is not as generous.
-The Golden State sets larger restrictions on property value, income and disability status.
+To qualify for the Disabled Veteran's Property Tax Exemption, the Golden State sets larger restrictions on property value, income, and disability status.

 Texas will allow reduced exemptions for those Veterans with LESS THAN 100% disability.
 California will only allow an exemption for Veterans with a full 100% disability rating.
 You must be a “qualified” disabled Veteran or the unmarried spouse of a “qualified disabled Veteran” to participate in the program.